-It’s easy to see why Laine overtook Whitfield.
 Although nothing can disguise the cloying sentimentality of Answer Me, this recording, with the backing of Paul Weston & his Orchestra, is stronger.
 Laine’s singing is more natural, and softer, with an organ, guitar and choir accompanying him.
 Like I Believe, he saves the bellowing until the end, giving the song time to build.
-It reached number 1 on 13 November, and there it remained until January 1954, for a very impressive eight weeks.
+It reached number 1 on 13 November, and there it remained until 7 January 1954, for a very impressive eight weeks.

 However, on 11 December, David Whitfield’s version sold equally well.
 Or at least, it did in the few shops whose sales counted towards the top 12.
 And so for a week, both versions were recognised as number 1 singles.
-It’s fair to say this will never happen again (UPDATE: I was wrong!
-It also happened in 157, 1958 and 1959!).
-It’s a shame it didn’t occur during Christmas week really, it could have become known as a pop music version of the Christmas truce in World War One.
+It’s a shame it didn’t occur during Christmas week, it could have become pop music’s version of the Christmas truce in World War One.

 As mentioned in my blog on Whitfield’s version, both he and Laine later recorded covers of Answer Me, My Love, in which the then-shocking references to God were removed.
 Neither of these outperformed their first versions though.
 Just goes to show the universal appeal and interest in ‘banned’ songs really.